-When you start working with us, we may also collect geolocation information which is provided when you submit information and data to us over our IT systems from devices which you use in the course of performing your duties in the field.
+When and after you start working with us, we may also collect further personal information from you, including when you enter your personal information in Essential Energy systems or records, provide your photograph for employee identification purposes, and where you appear in photographs or videos while working with us.
+We may also collect geolocation information which is provided when you submit information and data to us over our IT systems from devices which you use in the course of performing your duties.

 In very rare circumstances, we also collect sensitive information about you when you provide this sensitive information to us on a voluntary basis and wish for us to collect and record this information in the course of working for Essential Energy.
 This may include your health information or other sensitive information you provide to us as part of the diversity, inclusion and health programs, services and other initiatives we offer to our workforce.

 We generally collect your personal information directly from you.
 For example, we may collect personal information about you when you deal with us over the telephone, send us correspondence (whether by letter, fax or email), when you have contact with us in person or when you visit our website or otherwise complete a form on our website.
 If we do not obtain the information requested, we may not be able to provide you with the products or services requested or fulfil another applicable purpose of collection.

 We may also collect your personal information by recording calls which you make to certain Essential Energy telephone lines, or when you are contacted by Essential Energy (including, for example, when you call or are called by our Customer Service Centre).
 We record calls for security, safety, training and monitoring purposes.